AMERICAN STANDARD(TM) ADVOCATES FOR CONTINUED HYGIENE VIGILANCE WITH HYGIENECLEAN(TM)

 Through material science and innovation, the American Standard brand has created product lines that have cleaner and safer toilets for consumers.
 An example of this is the innovative ComfortClean™ technology featured in the Acacia SupaSleek™ one-piece toilet.
 It comes with a ceramic glaze with zinc oxide that effectively inhibits the growth of E. coli bacteria inside the toilet bowl, as proven in tests conducted by the Industrial Microbiological Services Limited (IMSL).

 Design elements can also be used in tandem with other innovations to create solutions that reduce water usage without compromising hygiene needs.
-The one-piece toilets in the Acacia SupaSleek™ collection are also equipped with the powerful Double Vortex™ flushing system for maximum flushing performance with minimum water usage.
+The one-piece toilets in the American Standard collection are also equipped with SiphonMax™ Flushing System to remove both heavy and light waste with minimum effort or Double Vortex™ Flushing System for maximum flushing performance with minimum water usage.

 In addition to this, such innovations and designs also provide other benefits such as time savings from not having to clean as often, without having to worry about the implications on hygiene for consumers.